 Yeast - Alpha Amylase and Full Length Alpha Facto

 Our Plasmids provide three cloning options

-SnapFusion is a method that we developed that allows you to insert your gene sequence next to a peptide tag without adding any extra bases to your gene.
+SnapFusion is a method that we have developed allowing you to insert your gene sequence next to a peptide tag without adding any extra bases to your gene.

 The gene will automatically be inserted into the plasmid and cannot be cut back out.
 T4 DNA ligase is active in the recommended buffers for BseRI and BsgI.

 In eukaryotes the signal peptide is a hydrophobic string of amino acids that is recognised by the signal recognition particle (SRP) in the cytosol of eukaryotic cells.
 After the signal peptide is produced from a mRNA-ribosome complex, the SRP binds the peptide and stops protein translation.